nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The addtask command format is invalid.
+The add task command format is invalid.

 * 1b.
 The group name is invalid.